Most Popular Mobile App Development Frameworks For App Developers in 2022

 If you want to build a hybrid app or progressive web app, you should use Onsen UI.
 The framework comes with a library of enriched UI components, making it particularly useful for designing apps that are responsive to any screen size (smartphone, tablet, desktop, etc.).

 Using Flutter provides convenience to developers.
 With Flutter, they can use a single codebase for a mobile app that works well on Android and iOS.
 Moreover, it leverages Google’s UI toolkit.
-Through the toolkit’s help, you can build mobile apps that can work on different platforms.
+Through the toolkit’s help, you can build mobile applications that can work on different platforms.

 - Easy-to-use widget system for agile development